Taking love to new heights: A proposal in Revelstoke’s mountains - Revelstoke Review

 A couple from San Diego, California used the mountain ranges of Revelstoke as the backdrop for one of the most important moments of their lives.

-Shawn Lee and his partner Michael were on day three of their four day trip in Revelstoke with Canadian Mountain Holidays Inc. (CMH), a trip they had done twice before.
+Shawn Lee and his partner Michael were on day three of their four-day trip in Revelstoke with Canadian Mountain Holidays, a trip they’d done twice before.

 They reached a scenic clearing in the mountains when their guide turned to their group and told them to stop for a break.
 Lee thought they were setting up to take pictures of the mountains, given the awe-inspiring scene that was laid out before them.